ForkEyeeee/shopping-cart/README.md

+Sure, we can add the Mock Service Worker (MSW) in the "Technology Stack" section and describe it in the "Features" section as it plays a crucial role in handling network requests for testing.
+Here's the updated readme:

+---

 # Shopping Cart Project

 This is an interactive online shopping cart where users can view, add, and customize products in their cart.